 New house construction & inspection stages,

 New house construction & inspection stages.
 Courtesy of owner/operator of Qld Home Buyers Inspection service and Queensland Building Inspection Service, QBIS.
 Peter Weddell that has operated in the building industry since 1966.

-So you have decided to have your dream home built, well here are some tips.
+So you have decided to have your dream home built, well here are a few tips.

 First of all, the soil must be tested: